-Delicious skillet pretzel rolls and cheese dip recipe, with homemade pretzel rolls and a Mexican cheese dip.
+Delicious Skillet Pretzels and Mexican Cheese Dip, with homemade pretzel rolls and a spicy Mexican cheese dip.

 To the creamy cheese sauce, I added a bit of salsa and chopped fresh tomatoes and jalapeno.
-A bit more of the Kraft Creamy Mexicana Shredded Cheese with a Touch of Philadelphia was also stirred in at the end.
-These additions helped to make the sauce a little chunkier, so it stayed put a little better in the middle of the skillet once the rolls started disappearing.
+A bit more of the shredded cheese was also stirred in at the end.
+This helped to make the sauce a little chunkier, so it stayed put a little better in the middle of the skillet once the rolls started disappearing.
 And disappear they did!
 While the pretzel rolls were awesome, the cheese sauce was definitely the star here.
 To say that it was addictive would be an understatement.
 It was indeed a memorable melt!

 - 1 1/2 cups warm water